Our Water Future is Strong

 plant sprouting from soil with water droplet hanging off

 Our community knows water is a shared resource and smart usage remains essential.
 As our community continues to grow, we all play a role in protecting what we have, and NBU will continue to be transparent with our customers, monitor conditions and invest in future-ready solutions.
-We are prepared — but we are also responsible.
+We are prepared to meet the needs of New Braunfels for the next 50 years and beyond — but we are also responsible.

 Water reliability today through 2075 and beyond